abmajith/verilog-riscV32I-machine/RV32I_VonNeumanArch/README.md

 endmodule
 ```

+The above module for *GPIO* is written with the knowledge of typical GPIO pin construction in modern
+embedded boards (if you already worked in STM Nucleo board, there is a contiguous memory for each 8-pin
+port like GPIO ports A, B, C,..., there is a well-defined address to set the status of the pins and
+an address to read/write data from/to the port pins).

 There are some other  important I/O devices, like a timer counter for generating periodic interrupt signals,
 *UART* (universal asynchronous receiver and transmitter) for a serial port transmission and receiver.

 We will develop these important I/O devices and their interrupt mechanism after creating a bare minimum processor,
 aligned memory access for read-only, and read-and-write memory.

 **Aligned Memory**
 Note, in the earlier memory code (either read instruction only or read-write memory modules),